elotl/try-nova/external-orchestrator/external-orchestrator-integration.md

 1. Nova evaluates a workload's matching `SchedulePolicy` and selects a target cluster based on available resources and policy constraints.
 2. Nova records the target cluster on the workload object via the `nova.elotl.co/target-cluster` label.
-3. The external orchestrator reads the `nova.elotl.co/target-cluster` label and submits the workload to the chosen cluster, adding the label `nova.elotl.co/schedule=true` to the workload on that cluster.
+3. The external orchestrator reads the `nova.elotl.co/target-cluster` label and submits the workload to the chosen cluster, adding the label `nova.elotl.co/schedule: "true"` to the workload on that cluster.
 4. Nova marks the schedule status as `delegated`, indicating that placement responsibility has been delegated to the external orchestrator.
-5. The Nova Agent on the workload cluster detects the `nova.elotl.co/schedule=true` label and begins watching the workload for status changes.
+5. The Nova Agent on the workload cluster detects the `nova.elotl.co/schedule: "true"` label and begins watching the workload for status changes.
 Once the workload is running, its status is available in the Nova Control Plane.

 ## Installing the Nova Agent